 This is a good way to monitor how severe the infestation is, as you will see how many Whiteflies gather and how quickly

-5. Consider using recommended pest control for Whiteflies
+5. Consider using biological control for Whiteflies

 Whiteflies respond well to biological pest control, so try to expose them to natural predators.
-These predators include lacewings and ladybugs
+These predators include lacewings and ladybugs.

-HOW CAN I AVOID THIS HAPPENING AGAIN?
+HOW CAN I PREVENT THIS IN THE FUTURE?

 QUESTIONS ABOUT WHITEFLIES